Ambiguous-Cicada/Ambiguous-Cicada/APIDOCS.md

 Loads the chat state for users.
 When one user leaves the chat instance, `ChatFactory.loadChat` is called with `null` and `true` to empty the other user's `ChatCtrl.messages` and switching the user's state to match.

 #### ChatCtrl.sendMessage
-Sends a message to the server and pushes it to user's `ChatCtrl.messages` to rendering.
+Sends a message to the server and pushes it to user's `ChatCtrl.messages` for rendering.
 Sets the client's UI to an empty string.

 #### ChatCtrl.logOut
+Clears the user's `ChatCtrl.messages` and logs them out.
+User is able to enter new chats after logging back in.

 ### match.js
 Consists of matching functions.